 6. Mix Up Weightlifting with Low-Impact Exercises

 Avoid spending all your time at the gym lifting exercises.
-Instead, mix up your routine by including low-impact exercises like using an elliptical, stair climber, treadmill, or even yoga classes for more body toning.
+Instead, mix up your routine by including low-impact exercises like using an elliptical machine, stair climber, treadmill, or even yoga classes for more body toning.

 They aren’t as effective at building muscle mass as high-impact exercises, but low-impact exercises such as these are safer for your joints.